MS Plan A or Plan B

 - A student is issued an add code for CIVE/ENVE/CONE 799A (thesis) by Graduate Affairs;

-not the Graduate Adviser.
-Students should review the information about the thesis formatting available from
+not the CCEE Graduate Advisor.
+Students must review the information about thesis formatting available from Montezuma

-- A thesis student must schedule a room, time, and date for the thesis defense, two
+- A thesis student must schedule a room, time, and date for their thesis defense two

 - Once defended, a thesis option student should submit to the Graduate Division a copy